CivicaDigital/NodeJsDojo/README.md

 In the above code snippet you should now see that "Hi!" is logged to the console twice, though the previous exports method is more efficient.

-## Incorporating Moment.js
+## Incorporating `moment.js`

-Moment is a popular package for parsing, validating, manipulating, and displaying dates and times in JavaScript.
+[`moment.js`](https://momentjs.com/) is a popular package for parsing, validating, manipulating, and displaying dates and times in JavaScript.
 Whilst our previous `timestamp` function may be able reasonable for our chat application, Moment can give more accurate dates/times by taking into account timezones and proper formatting.
 In this simple scenario we're probably overengineering the solution, but it's useful to see some of the functionality of Moment.js (*feel free to skip this section for more Node related content*).

 Let's install the Moment package as follows: